dfahlander/typeson/README.md

 #### revive (obj)

 Revives an encapsulated object.
-See encapsulate().
+See `encapsulate()`.

 #### register (typeSpec)

 ##### typeSpec

-An object that maps a type-name to a specification of how to test,encapsulate and revive that type.
+An object that maps a type-name to a specification of how to test, encapsulate and revive that type.

 `{TypeName => constructor-function | [tester, encapsulator, reviver]}` or an array of such structure.